 so I designed a window display featuring the art itself,

-along with elements that continued the 'floral' and 'art' concepts:
+along with elements of 'floral' and 'art' concepts:

-an easel, a drop cloth, various papers and decor elements with floral motifs,
+an easel, a drop cloth, paper + elements with floral motifs,

-and a mannequin wearing a 'painters' smock' and holding a paintbrush.
+and a mannequin wearing a 'painters' smock' + a paintbrush.

 indicating that the 'artist' had 'flowers on the brain'.